 You can purchase the A25 CO2 powered rat killing machine from the Automatic Trap Company for $200.
 That includes the counter system that lets you know how many rodents have bit the dust at the piston end of this trap.

-Sure, it may be cheaper to use an old fashioned spring loaded board trap or even make your own simple but effective deadfall snare trap to catch vermin, but this thing just looks so cool and obviously works like charm.
-Plus, you get to hear that satisfying “thwack!” of the piston firing that lets you know that a rat met his maker with brutal efficiency.
+Sure, it may be cheaper to use an old-fashioned, spring-loaded board trap or even make your own simple, but effective deadfall snare trap to catch vermin.
+But this thing just looks so cool and obviously works like charm.
+Plus, you get to hear that satisfying “thwack!” of the piston firing that lets you know a rat met his maker with brutal efficiency.